 Anti-fungal treatments not supported by research

 There’s a bunch of “hubbub” about apple cider vinegar (ACV) or oils such as coconut, flax, and olive oil curing dandruff.
 However, I couldn’t find any studies supporting them.
 Be forewarned, there may be complications in attempting these treatments.

 ACV is an antibacterial, anti fungal vinegar that has many uses other than just culinary.
 However, it is highly acidic and may irritate your scalp or cause burns.
 Current recommendations are to dilute with water (1-2 tablespoons of ACV per 8 ounces of water) and leave on the scalp no longer than one minute before rinsing.

 All of the oils mentioned above have anti-fungal properties as well.
 However, the very thing the fungus feeds on is oil!
 Therefore, there have been anecdotal reports of oil treatments improving OR worsening symptoms of seborrheic dermatitis.

 The skin is usually the first organ (yes it’s a really large organ) to show signs that something is wrong.
 Acne, rashes, psoriasis, eczema, dryness, etc. can sometimes be the skin’s way of saying, “Hey dummy, you’re putting something in here that’s messing up my mojo!”

-If you’ve tried everything above and are still suffering, you might want to rule out food intolerances or sensitivities.
+If you’ve tried everything above and are still suffering, you might want to rule out a food intolerance or sensitivity.
 You can do this in a couple of ways:

 - Analyze your diet!
-Think about what foods you eat regularly and that you’re almost addicted to.
+Think about what foods you eat regularly and you’re most addicted to.
 Bread?
 Cheese?
 Alcohol?
 Often, the food we eat frequently could be the culprit.
 Try removing that food for two weeks and see if your symptoms improve.

 - Keep a food diary complete with symptoms.
 Track when you have flare-ups so you can rule out the food cause.